roryprimrose/roryprimrose.github.io/_posts/2008-12-24-performance-of-wshttpbinding-vs-basichttpbinding.md

 The CPU on the server is no longer peaking out, but is still working hard because it is processing over 28,000 requests rather than just a few thousand.
 </p>
 <p>
-This post isn&#39;t intended to scare you off using wsHttpBinding.
-It has its place, but if you don&#39;t require its functionality, be aware of the performance implication.
+This post isn't intended to scare you off using wsHttpBinding.
+It has its place, but if you don't require its functionality, be aware of the performance implication.
 You may need to scale up your hardware if you do require wsHttpBinding on a service that will be hit heavily.
 My preference would be to use netTcpBinding in WAS, but unfortunately Windows Server 2008 is not available to me for this specific scenario.
 </p>